hrfang/hrfang.github.io/_posts/2021-07-16-from-ensemble-methods-to-model-averaging-in-deep-learning.md

 > Therefore, the concern of inference cost is addressed to a certain extent.
 > On the other hand, the random dropping creates noise, and that may result in
 > the longer training for convergence.

+### Asymptotic approximation to the ensemble

+With a network trained with dropout applied, we can use the network as the averaged model for inference.
+This is the common practice, as an inexpensive *approximation* to the ensemble of the trained networks with extensively shared weights.

+Alternatively, given a test case, we can retain dropout, and apply the network \\(n\\) times for \\(n\\) predictions.
+The averaged result is the final prediction.
+In this way we can approximate the ensemble asymptotically at higher inference cost.
+That is, the prediction converges to the prediction by the ensemble of many networks as \\(n\rightarrow \infty\\).

 ## Stochastic Weight Averaging